 When most people think of Australia, they imagine scorching summers, barren, dry, desert and beach adventures; but the cooler months in Australia are a wonderful time to visit!
-From the Whitsundays, to Perth, Tasmania, and the Outback, Australia is rife with winter activities and adventures for everyone, way beyond the go-to cities like Melbourne and Sydney.
+From the Whitsundays to Perth, Tasmania, and the Outback, the winter season is rife with Australian adventures and tours for everyone, way beyond the go-to cities like Melbourne and Sydney.

 Tasmania is worth a visit for many reasons, but one of the best by far is the Southern Lights.
 Although they are a rare sight, their beauty is beyond magical, matching their earthly twin in the north.
 Temperatures sit at around 12 degrees, but there’s still plenty happening in the tiny state, with winter festivals and fun for everyone.

 If you’re looking for a summer beach vacation, or a break from the cooler temperatures, the Whitsundays are perfect.
 White sands and crystal waters dominate this area, and being in the north, temperatures remain warm enough for soaking up the bright sunny days.

 Darwin remains one of the warmest places in the country, even in the coldest months of the year.
 Here, temperatures average 30 degrees Celsius, perfect for exploring the markets, events and natural wonders that Darwin has to offer.
 Swim with salt water crocodiles, take a hike, relax in the popular Wave Lagoon, or if you’re lucky, spot baby turtles as they make their way down the beach to the water from their nests.

 Uluru/Ayres Rock remains an international icon.
 The largest rock in the world is much more beautiful than it may seem, with the sun changing the colours of the rock as it shifts across the sky.
 Not to mention the other beautiful pools, walks and natural wonders that surround the area, especially if you visit just after rainfall.